Shane-McCallum/ARIMAX-Gold-and-S-P500-Time-Series/README.md

 [Problem Statement PDF](https://github.com/Shane-McCallum/ARIMAX-Gold-and-S-P500-Time-Series/blob/master/2.%20README%20files/Capstone%20Problem%20Statement%20%5BShane%20McCallum%5D.pptx.pdf)

 Before I write a model, I need to know what the problem I am looking to solve is.
-In a capstone project like this, I have to come up with my own problem and hypothesis.
+In a project like this, I have to come up with my own problem and hypothesis.
 Having no experience in the investment sector, I decided to ask my own financial advisor for some insight on how portfolio strategies are developed and balanced.
 After an informative conversation, I settled for a simple problem to investigate and solve:

 *A client is developing an investment portfolio for their customers and wants to test the theory that the price of gold per ounce (GLD) can be predicted from the S&P 500 Index (SPX).
 Barrick Gold Mining, Corp (BARR) and the price of silver/ounce (SLV) has been included to compare the uniqueness of the relationship between SPX and GLD.*